 Fishing the Barwon River

-We will break this up into 2 different sections the lower reaches around Geelong and beyond which have freshwater and the upper reaches closer to the mouth entrance which has estuary species.
+We will break this up into 3 different sections the lower freshwater reaches around Geelong and beyond, the estuary system where the salt and freshwater meet and the upper reaches closer to the mouth entrance which has estuary species.

-Huge carp are caught regularly in the Barwon river around Geelong.
+Huge carp are caught regularly in the Barwon River around Geelong.
 These can easily be targeted by fishing the banks and using corn, bread or worms as bait.
 We would suggest using heavier fishing gear due to the sheer size that some of the trout can grow to.
 If you would like to learn more about catching carp then please read our guide on mastering carp fishing.

 Barwon River Boat and kayak access

 There are two ramps along the river.
 The first is a ramp, at Ocean Grove accessible on Guthridge Street.
 The other is on the Barwon Heads side on River Parade accessed on Sheepwash Road.

 - Zman 2.5 inch grub

 - Jackall Micro Tappy

 - Daiwa Presso minnows